-- Share evidence of the indicator - How does this design to support vocabulary development build across grade levels? - Discuss any questions that were not answered by this curriculum - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.
+- Share evidence of the indicator. - How does this design to support vocabulary development build across grade levels? - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section.